 Mothering may enhance HPA functioning in at least two ways.

-First, maternal care is crucial in maintaining the normal stress in a period where the HPA doesn’t activate much in childhood.
-Extreme stress of maternal separation may lead to permanent HPA dysregulation (R).
+First, maternal care seems to be crucial in maintaining normal stress in a period where the HPA doesn’t activate much in childhood.
+The extreme stress of maternal separation may lead to permanent HPA dysregulation, according to one animal study .

-Second, increased maternal handling (hugging, kissing) has been shown to alter expression of the glucocorticoid receptor gene implicated in adaptive stress response (in animals) .
+Second, increased maternal handling (hugging, kissing) has been suggested to alter the expression of the glucocorticoid receptor gene implicated in adaptive stress response (in animals) .

-Adult victims of childhood abuse show increased ACTH concentrations in response to CRH/stress, compared to healthy controls and people with depression but not childhood abuse (R).
+According to one study, adult victims of childhood abuse seem to show increased ACTH concentrations in response to CRH/stress, compared to healthy controls and people with depression but not childhood abuse .